Foundation in Business

 Course structure

-Over your 2 semesters, you’ll study several compulsory modules.
+Over your 2 semesters, you’ll study a number of compulsory modules.
 These will give you the confidence for studying at an undergraduate level, while building your academic and research skills.
 These modules are taught in small groups and include;

 • Business Fundamentals